To browse technical FAQs, visit www.energystar.gov/buildingshelp

 How can I tell if a building is ENERGY STAR certified?

 EPA maintains a registry of all ENERGY STAR certified buildings and plants at www.energystar.gov/buildinglist.
-A number of smartphone apps can also identify ENERGY STAR buildings on a map or within a given radius of your current location.

 What’s the difference between LEED and ENERGY STAR?